7 Best SPSS Alternatives in 2026 (Compared)

 What is the best free SPSS alternative?

 The most popular free SPSS alternatives are Jamovi, JASP, R, and PSPP.
-Jamovi and JASP are simple, GUI-based tools great for students and academics.
+Jamovi and JASP are simple GUI-based tools ideal for students and academics.
 R is extremely powerful but requires coding knowledge.
-PSPP is an open-source SPSS clone but has limited features compared to modern software.
+PSPP is an open-source SPSS clone with limited features compared to modern software.

 Which SPSS alternative is easiest to use?

-If you want a tool that’s intuitive and fast, Displayr is the easiest alternative to SPSS.
+If you want a tool that is intuitive and fast, Displayr is the easiest alternative to SPSS.
 It works in the cloud, uses drag-and-drop instead of syntax, and automatically updates analyses when your data changes.
+For a free option, Jamovi is the closest to SPSS in terms of interface.
+See Displayr’s plans and pricing to compare options.

 Can SPSS be used online?

-SPSS itself is still a desktop program, which makes collaboration and remote access difficult.
-If you’re looking for an SPSS alternative online, Displayr is a cloud-based solution you can access anywhere, with real-time collaboration built in.
+SPSS itself is a desktop program, which makes collaboration and remote access difficult.
+If you need an SPSS alternative online, Displayr is a cloud-based solution accessible anywhere, with real-time collaboration built in.
+You can start with a free Displayr account to test it against your own data.

 What is the best statistical analysis software for researchers?

-For professional researchers, the best alternatives to SPSS are Displayr (market research and reporting), SAS (enterprise analytics), and R (data science and coding).
-Displayr is designed specifically for survey and market research analysis, combining statistical tests with reporting automation.
+For professional researchers, the best alternatives to SPSS are Displayr (survey analysis and reporting), SAS (enterprise analytics in regulated industries), and R (data science and academic research).
+Displayr is designed specifically for market research, combining statistical tests with reporting automation.

 What is the best quantitative data analysis software?

 Quantitative researchers often choose Displayr, R, or Python.
-Displayr is the best option for survey-based and market research analysis because it automates advanced techniques like MaxDiff, TURF, and correspondence analysis.
+Displayr is the best option for survey-based and market research analysis because it automates advanced techniques like MaxDiff, TURF, and cluster analysis.

 Is there an AMOS alternative?

-AMOS is an IBM add-on for structural equation modeling.
-Instead of paying extra for AMOS, you can use Displayr or R, which support advanced modeling without the licensing costs.
+AMOS is an IBM add-on for structural equation modelling.
+Instead of paying extra for AMOS, you can use Displayr or R (specifically the lavaan package), which both support SEM without additional licensing costs.

 Which SPSS alternative handles large datasets best?

-SPSS is known for slow processing on large datasets.
+SPSS is known to slow on large datasets.
 For big data, researchers typically use Displayr, R, or Python, depending on their coding skills and reporting needs.

 Can Displayr do everything SPSS does?

 Yes.
-Displayr includes all the core statistical tests you’d find in SPSS — and adds features like AI-powered analysis, drag-and-drop recoding, survey-specific tools (like RIM weighting), and automated reporting into PowerPoint and dashboards.
+Displayr includes all the core statistical tests found in SPSS — and adds AI-powered analysis, drag-and-drop recoding, survey-specific tools (including RIM weighting), and automated reporting to PowerPoint and dashboards.
+See the full Displayr platform overview for a complete feature comparison.

 Is there a free alternative to SPSS?

 Yes.
-Popular free SPSS alternatives include Jamovi, JASP, PSPP, R, and Python, although free tools typically offer less automation, reporting, and support than enterprise platforms.
+Popular free SPSS alternatives include Jamovi, JASP, PSPP, R, Python, KNIME, and Orange, though free tools typically offer less automation, reporting, and support than enterprise platforms.
+Displayr also offers a free tier for smaller projects.

 Is SPSS free?

-No. SPSS is paid software, though IBM may offer limited trials and discounted licenses for students and academic institutions.
+No. SPSS is paid software.
+IBM may offer limited trials and discounted licences for students and academic institutions, but it is not free to use.

 What is the closest free alternative to SPSS?